kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

 ## Design Details

+This field is not valid for readiness probes.
+We will add validation to ensure `readinessProbe.terminationGracePeriodSeconds` remains unset.

-The `livenessProbe.terminationGracePeriodSeconds` (or `startupProbe.*`) shall not be greater than the pod-level `terminationGracePeriodSeconds`, and we will add validation to check this.
+We expect that the `livenessProbe.terminationGracePeriodSeconds` (or `startupProbe.*`) will not be greater than the pod-level `terminationGracePeriodSeconds`, but we will not explicitly validate this.

 `initialDelaySeconds` is not relevant to this value; it indicates how long we should wait before probing the container, but does not have any relation to how